-As the leading voice of business for the two counties, the Chamber can support you in getting your views heard and represented locally, regionally, nationally and internationally.
+As the leading voice of business for the two counties, the Chamber can support you and offer business opportunities to help get your views heard and represented locally, regionally, and nationally

-We regularly conduct research to better understand the challenges and successes our Members are facing.
-The Chamber is an apolitical organisation whose agenda is driven by the concerns of our Members.
-By regularly conducting local research, the Chamber is able to gauge Members’ experiences of fundamental business issues, from local infrastructure developments to concerns of national pertinence, such as dealing with the skills shortages in our workforce.
+We regularly conduct research to better understand the challenges and opportunities our Members face.
+By regularly conducting local research, the Chamber can gauge Members’ experiences of fundamental business issues, from local infrastructure developments to concerns of national pertinence, such as dealing with the labour market skills shortage.

-With our members, we regularly attend Area Council meetings and quarterly roundtables with the local Bank of England representative.
+With our members, we regularly hold Area Council meetings, working groups to discuss prominent local issues and quarterly roundtables with the local Bank of England representative.
 It is this local knowledge that allows us to produce larger policy documents, such as our Business Manifesto, a pre-general election document which sets out our policy goals and pledges for the period of the next administration.

 We take a multifaceted approach to our policy work, campaigning locally and nationally, on a variety of issues that are essential to stimulating local economic growth and creating an environment that is conducive to helping businesses prosper.

 Through our work with the British Chambers of Commerce, our ongoing partnership with the Local enterprises and regular interaction with key decision makers, the Chamber ensures that the interests of local businesses are heard in Westminster, Whitehall and Brussels

 Quarterly Economic Survey